Interstate 84 in Connecticut: New York to Hartford to Massachusetts (1961-1968)

-1970s route east of Hartford
+Proposed 1970s route east of Hartford

 A highway connecting Hartford and Providence was first brought up in 1944 as an upgrade to US 6 from Manchester to the Rhode Island state line.
 The plan eventually adapted to a submission to the 1956 Interstate Highway Plan but was declined.
 It was resubmitted in the 1968 plan and was granted along with 1500 mi of Interstate.

-The highway was firstly designated as Interstate 82 (I-82) but was changed shortly after to its well-known designation, Interstate 84 (I-84).
+The highway was originally designated as Interstate 82 (I-82) but was changed shortly after to its well-known designation, Interstate 84 (I-84).
 In 1970 through 1973, the first segments of the highway started construction, the segment now designated as I-384, and the Willimantic Bypass.
 When these isolated segments were completed, they were designated for the future Interstate, starkly different from today's signs.
 The signs remained on the Willimantic Bypass up to a decade after the cancellation of the project.

 The planned I-84 was going to also incorporate a cloverleaf intersection with I-295 in Johnston, Rhode Island, and use the under-construction Dennis J. Roberts Expressway and built Huntington Expressway to Providence before the project was shelved.
 Briefly, there was an idea to use the southern/unused portion of the highway for Interstate 184 (I-184) but was disapproved by the FHA.

 An environmental study by the Rhode Island Department of Transportation (RIDOT) was done in 1972; it was found the highway would cause heavy impact to Scituate Reservoir, the main drinking supply for Providence.
 After conducting multiple other studies, including briefly considering an alternate southern alignment that would bypass the Scituate Reservoir to the south and connected I-84 to the Route 37 Expressway, Rhode Island ended up canceling their segment of the highway in 1982, which ended up causing Connecticut to cut the segment to I-395 in Plainfield.
 Without Rhode Island, the highway was fully canceled in 1983, and the mileage was returned for other projects.

 After the highway was canceled, the only inland route to Providence from Hartford was either US 44 or US 6.
 Many projects have since happened to improve the roads, mainly in Connecticut.
 One major one was improving the "Suicide 6" area of US 6 between Bolton and Columbia.
 Since the cancelation, other plans to have a freeway link between the two built segments have been proposed, including one in 2001, but was short lived, only lasting to 2003 before becoming dormant.

 In the 1992 long-range transportation plan released by RIDOT, a freeway has been added along the original route of I-84 that will connect to the Route 695 freeway on the Rhode Island–Connecticut border.